Completing The Means Test

 Official Form 22A provides the means test in which the expenses are calculated by the IRS and based on your state’s and region’s predetermined expenses.
 The calculations are based upon the official formula provided in 11 U.S.C.
 707(b), and local expense standards.
 For Queens County in New York, the following expenses apply:

 - The median income for a one-person household is $3,983 per month

 - $583 monthly allowance for food, clothing, supplies and personal care

 If you take the means test and the U.S. Trustee rejects your Chapter 7 filing due to presumed abuse, you may provide specific special circumstances, which decrease your income or increase your expenses.
 A New York bankruptcy attorney can delineate such circumstances in an effective manner.

 Retain representation from a highly skilled New York attorney

 By contacting Mark E. Cohen, Esq., you can obtain assistance from a diligent attorney committed to helping clients achieve peace of mind.
-The office in Forest Hills represents clients throughout Bronx County, Kings County, Nassau County, New York County, Queens County and the surrounding areas.
+The office in Westbury represents clients throughout Bronx County, Kings County, Nassau County, New York County, Queens County and the surrounding areas.